MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Percentiles

-What ranges of durations do we find in different percentages of storms?
+Use percentiles to figure out what ranges of durations do we find in different percentages of storms.

 To get this information, use the preceding query from [Plot a distribution](#plot-a-distribution), but replace `render` with: